-The direct investment in LDC shares and/or promissory notes, as may be applicable, prior to [June 1, 2020], shall be permitted and included as part of the Long-Term Funds/MNRI held by ONE JIB.
+The direct investment in LDC shares and/or promissory notes, as may be applicable, prior to July 2, 2020, shall be permitted and included as part of the Long-Term Funds/MNRI held by ONE JIB.
 Specific details of this investment shall be approved by Council in its sole and absolute discretion, and ONE JIB shall adhere to all terms and conditions as directed.
 More specifically, ONE JIB shall be prohibited from selling, transferring, assigning, or pledging the LDC shares.

-LDC shares are considered restricted, special assets and remain in the custody of the [municipality name].
-LDC shares are to be viewed as separate standalone investments with the subject matter expertise and administrative functions remaining under the purview of [municipality name].
+LDC shares are considered restricted, special assets and remain in the custody of the Town of Innisfil.
+LDC shares are to be viewed as separate standalone investments with the subject matter expertise and administrative functions remaining under the purview of the Town.
+These assets are not marketable securities and were acquired by the Town pursuant to separate legislative provisions and shareholder agreement(s).
 Council retains direct, de facto control of the LDC shares and ONE JIB shall adhere to all terms and conditions as directed.
 More specifically, Council controls all acquisition and disposition decisions related to current and future LDC assets.
-Any voting related to LDC shares will be undertaken solely by the [municipality name].
+Any voting related to LDC shares will be undertaken solely by the Town.